Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 - Renewable energy will be used more in processing facilities.
 This includes solar, wind energy and biopower.
 New energy-saving technologies and processing lines will be implemented.

 - Circular economy practices will be common, such as the use of by-products in processing facilities.
 Examples are the use of pits, husks and shells for boiler heating in drying processes.
-Surplus produce will be used more in flavours or aromas, as well as natural animal feed, compost or bioethanol.
+Surplus produce such as fruit peels will increasingly be used to produce value-added ingredients such as essential oils, cosmetic ingredients, health ingredients etc.

 One company employing environmentally friendly practices is Kenyan Afrimac.
 During macadamia processing, the shells are removed and re-used to heat the boilers.
 This is a common practice in the Kenyan macadamia industry.
 Afrimac additionally introduced the use of solar energy in their processing plants to make them even more sustainable.
 In fact, 70% of the energy used to run machines comes from the sun.
 In this way, the company saves 3.3 tonnes of CO2 emissions annually.